Diana’s Peak National Park

 Relict of ancient African tropical forests

-Saint Helena rose above the sea level some 14 million years ago and last volcanic activity took place some 8 million years ago.
-Over this long time period here have evolved specific species of plants and animals not met anywhere else in the world.
+Saint Helena rose above sea level some 14 million years ago and the last volcanic activity took place some 8 million years ago.
+Over this long time period here have evolved specific species of plants and animals that are not met anywhere else in the world.

 Before the coming of people nearly all the plants which were growing on the island were endemic.
 It is possible that on Saint Helena island we see relicts of African flora and fauna.

 Even more interesting – it is possible that different ecosystems on the island represent relicts of African flora from different times.

-The oldest are tree fern thickets on the summits of the highest hills in the island.
+The oldest are tree fern thickets on the summits of the highest hills on the island.
 These thickets could be similar to the moist tropical forest which grew in Africa in the Miocene epoch, some 10 million years ago.
 The humid climate around the summits of Saint Helena helped to preserve these species, while Africa itself became drier and only on the summits of higher African mountains has survived somewhat similar flora.

 Endemic plants and animals

-On Saint Helena island have been found 10 endemic genera of plants – and six of these genera and most of endemic plant species are found only in the tree fern thicket.
-Here are found 14 species of ferns which are not found anywhere else in the world.
+On Saint Helena island have been found 10 endemic genera of plants – and six of these genera and most of the endemic plant species are found only in the tree fern thicket.
+Here are found 14 species of ferns that are not found anywhere else in the world.
 Some of the endemic species in the fern thicket are:

 - Black cabbage tree (Melanodendron integrifolium).
 Seedlings of this tree grow on the trunks of tree ferns.